iamBelugaa/goditor/README.md

 in the history that come after your current position.
 Calling `Redo()` moves the current position forward to the next state in the history.

-## Detailed Example: Building a Shopping List
+## Example: Building a Shopping List

-Let's walk through a more detailed example to see exactly how the command pattern works.
 Imagine we're using our text editor to build a shopping list.

 We start by creating an editor with a history limit of 10 operations: